-This policy applies to the programs administered by the University of Oregon (through the law school) known as the Community Dispute Resolution Program.
+This policy applies to the programs administered by the University of Oregon (through the law school) known as Resolution Oregon.

-All members of the public and UO community interacting with the Community Dispute Resolution Program.
+All members of the public and UO community interacting with the Resolution Oregon program.

-For questions about this policy, please contact the Oregon Office for Community Dispute Resolution at 541-346-1623.
+For questions about this policy, please contact the office for Resolution Oregon at 541-346-1623.

 20 July 2018 - Revisions approved by the university president